 What does ‘EDI’ look like and mean to you personally?

-The anti-racism training I do is focused on essentially taking things right back to basics, asking questions like what is racism, what’s it’s history and how does it seep into everyday practices in the workplace?
+The anti-racism training I do is focused on essentially taking things right back to basics, asking questions like what is racism, what’s its history, and how does it seep into everyday practices in the workplace?
 We work with really engaged groups within companies and focus on it being interactive (so we go into break-out rooms and discuss distinct topics like privilege, for example, or certain case studies that come up in the media).
 This helps people understand what different interactions can look like to those from different backgrounds and how it affects them.

 The training is very much focused on race and identity in that respect, but it also encompasses some wider issues like xenophobia, islamophobia, and so on.
 It’s a great opportunity for me to be able to engage with a wider audience and many different levels of understanding.
-For example, at the moment we’re preparing to work with a company based in the US, so our approach there is a little different than it would be for a UK company.
-Anti-racism work sits within EDI as an umbrella, but yes anti-racism training and EDI can’t really be conflated at all.
+For example, we’re preparing to work with a company based in the US, so our approach there is a little different than it would be for a UK company.
+Anti-racism work sits within EDI as an umbrella, but yes, anti-racism training and EDI can’t really be conflated at all.

 What have the results of those training courses been?